1. Check Activation via Settings (Windows 11 & 10)

 slui.exe

-and press Enter. - This opens the Windows activation screen with your current status and options to change keys.
+and hit Enter. - This opens the activation wizard to view or update product keys.

 5. Use Third-Party System Info Tools